 This no holds barred, hilarious, irreverent, and informative podcast has quickly become one of my new favorites.
 Not only do the host’s tackle the big ideas and latest breakthroughs in the world of science, but their incredible selection of guests and witty humor make this one of the most entertaining podcasts on the internet.
 Whether you want to understand the big bang, make sense of evolution, or simply laugh your ass off as scientists try and explain quantum mechanics to unwitting celebrities, The Infinite Monkey Cage will quickly become one of your go-to shows.

 23. Talk Nerdy

-One of the best new podcasts of 2019, Talk Nerdy, hosted by Cara Santa Maria is a beautiful combination of witty interviews and inspiring curiosity that will set the gears of your brain in motion and help you achieve scientific literacy in no time flat.
+One of the best new podcasts, Talk Nerdy, hosted by Cara Santa Maria is a beautiful combination of witty interviews and inspiring curiosity that will set the gears of your brain in motion and help you achieve scientific literacy in no time flat.
 It’s entertaining, informative, and downright hilarious.
 Don’t miss this.